-For a qualitative comparison with the numerical-model transport estimates, the monthly transport of the Nova Scotia Current off Halifax was calculated using bottom-mounted Acoustic Doppler Current Profilers (ADCP).
+For a qualitative comparison with the numerical model transport estimates, the monthly transport of the Nova Scotia Current off Halifax was calculated using bottom-mounted Acoustic Doppler Current Profilers (ADCP).
 Three upward looking ADCPs had been deployed for sixmonth periods from July 2008 to April 2015 on the 100 m (T1), 170 m (T2), and 180 m (T3) isobaths to monitor the velocity field associated with the Nova Scotia Current along the Halifax Line.
-Located 12 km east of station 2 (Figure 1) is T2.
-T1 and T3 are approximately 15 km to the northwest and southeast of T2. respectively.
+Located 12 km east of station 2 (Figure 1 and Figure 37) is T2.
+T1 and T3 are approximately 15 km to the northwest and southeast of T2, respectively.
 The observations start from 5 m above the bottom to approximately 10 m below the surface, with a 4 m vertical resolution.
 The horizontal spacing between ADCPs is about 16 km, with T2 located close to the current maximum.
 The velocity components are rotated by 58° relative to True North to obtain the velocity field with the maximum variance along the major axis.
-Daily averages of the alongshore velocity were gridded using linear interpolation and multiplied by the cross-sectional area between T1 and T3 to provide monthly estimates of the Nova Scotia Current transport in 106 m3 s-1.
+Daily averages of the alongshore velocity were gridded using linear interpolation and multiplied by the cross-sectional area between T1 and T3 to provide monthly estimates of the Nova Scotia Current transport in 10 m s-1.
 When data are available from all three stations, these periods are used to establish a linear relationship between the transport estimated using all stations and the transport estimated using only one or two ADCP stations.
 These relationships have been used to extrapolate the transport estimations to periods where one of the ADCP has failed during the deployment.
 As of May 2015, only the mooring at T2 has been deployed.
-Work by Dever (2017) showed a high correlation (r2=0.87) between the depth-integrated current at T2 and the total transport.
+Work by Dever (2017) showed a high correlation ( $r^2 = 0.87$ ) between the depth-integrated current at T2 and the total transport.
 Transport anomalies are based on the mean for each month using all data available for that month.
-A negative transport means a southwestward transport toward the Gulf of Maine.
-Anomalies that are less than 0.5 standard deviations are coloured red and those greater than 0.5 standard deviations are coloured blue.2 The data indicate a period of negative anomalies (stronger southwestward flow) starting in mid-2010 and extending to mid-2011, followed by average or weaker flow that persists until summer 2016 (Figure 40).
-For the fall of 2016 and winter of 2017, the flow was above normal, followed by mostly near-normal transport until September 2018 where abovenormal transport was observed until the end of the year.
-Transport was near normal for the first half of 2019.
-These trends are overall well simulated by the model although differences exist (see HFX nearshore panel of Figure 38).
+Red anomalies denote an increase in transport toward the Gulf of Maine, while blue anomalies indicate decreased transport.
+The data indicate a period of negative anomalies (stronger south-westward flow) starting in mid-2010 and extending to mid-2011, followed by average or weaker flow that persists until summer 2016 (Figure 40).
+For the fall of 2016 and winter of 2017, the flow was above normal, followed by mostly near-normal transport until September 2018 where above-normal transport was observed until the end of the year.
+Transport has been near normal since 2019, with a suggestion of higher transport in the latter half of 2020.
+These trends are overall well simulated by the model, although differences exist, particularly during the last few years (see HFX near-shore panel of Figure 38).